13TRIS/13TRIS/docs/SRS.md

 #### 3.9.1 User Interfaces
 The User interfaces that will be implented are:
-- Dashboard - lists all session and makes it possible to filter sessions
-- Session Page - shows detailed information about the session and makes it possible to connect session attendants for example via messaging system
 - Login - this page is used to log in
 - Register - provides a registration form
-- Overwiew of personal sessions - shows all the sessions a user participates in
+- Home page - here the user can search for a game and see important information about himself or others (leader board)
+- Game view - here the player can play the game and the inputs of the users get processed
+- Imprint - contact data and general information about the team/application
+- Privacy policy - information for the user about how the application collects data
+- Leader board - a detailed view of the leaderboard
+- Admin site - admins can create or delete user accounts and manage the application

+Optional user interfaces that may be implemented:
 - Friend List - friends can be added
 - Profile - makes it possible to post information about yourself, might provide messaging feature, also shows additional information about users (for example: Language, country, favorite games, etc.)
+- Edit profile - a user can edit his/her own profile
-- Settings - shows the settings
+- Create lobby - a site where the user can create a lobby and adjust its settings

 #### 3.9.2 Hardware Interfaces
 (n/a)

 #### 3.9.3 Software Interfaces
-The app will be runnable on Android 4.4 and higher. iOS won't be featured at the moment.
+The app will run in all modern browsers like Edge, Chrome or Firefox.

 #### 3.9.4 Communication Interfaces
-The server and hardware will communicate using the http protocol.
+The backend/frontend communication during a game will be handled with websockets.
+To request information about users the HTTP protocol can be used.

 ### 3.10 Licensing Requirements

 ### 3.11 Legal, Copyright, and Other Notices
-The logo is licensed to the Common Playground Team and is only allowed to use for the application.
+The logo is licensed to the 13TRIS Team and is only allowed to use for the application.
 We do not take responsibilty for any incorrect data or errors in the application.

 ### 3.12 Applicable Standards
 The development will follow the common clean code standards and naming conventions.
 Also we will create a definition of d which will be added here as soon as its complete.